kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 date: 2019-01-31 08:52:22 +0000

 ---
-In order to import content successfully and avoid import errors, simply follow the best practice steps below.
+In order to import content successfully and avoid import errors, follow the best practice steps below.

 {: .notice}
 **Note:** Supported file type is .CSV file, UTF 8 encoding only